Elsinore High School

 Elsinore High School is a public high school located in Wildomar, California.
 It was founded in 1891 and is one of the oldest schools in Riverside County.
 The campus is visible from the Interstate 15 freeway.

 The school is a California Distinguished School, an AVID National Demonstration School, and a Riverside County High School Model of Excellence for their Special Education and Peer Counseling programs.

 Student body

-The student body includes 500–600 students in each grade or class:
+The student body includes around 400 to 600 students in each grade or class in the 2022-23 school year: